kojix2/ruby-htslib/README.md

 Macro functions

-htslib makes heavy use of macro functions for speed.
-Note that C macro functions cannot be used in Ruby without being reimplemented in Ruby.
+htslib has a lot of macro functions for speed.
+Ruby-FFI cannot call C macro functions.
+However, essential functions are reimplemented in Ruby, and you can call them.

 Structs